ElixirTradingTools/seeder/README.md

 # Seeder

-A tool for downloading data from polygon.io to a sqlite database for backtesting purposes.
+A tool for downloading market data to a sqlite database.